 $170 (no paint) +/- tax.

-How to hack a full length selfie mirror
+How to hack a full length IKEA dressing mirror with lights

 1. Using scrap cardboard and tape, cover the mirror for protection from scratching and paint.
 Push the cardboard between the mirror and frame to ensure paint does not get on mirror.